SilentComics/Strip/silentcomics/README.md

 Templates:
 `archive.php`
 This is the archive for your regular blog posts, unless you play with functions.php to change this behaviour, the comics won’t be archived in this page.

 Comics specific archive templates:
 `archive-comic.php`
 This is where all your comics are archived in ascending order, by title.
-Pagination is set by default to 4 posts per page.
+Pagination is set by default to the default posts per page set in WordPress dashboard > Settings > Reading `Blog pages show at most` number.
+You can change the `'posts_per_page'` number.

 `archive-story.php`
-This is, for now, a test template.
-Merge with archive-comic.php unless you can assign it a completely different (and useful) behaviour.
-Archived in descending order, by title.
+This is a template you can use to archive your comics in a four columns grids.
+Archived by title in descending order by default.
+You can add a story term (your story name) to `'story'` You can change `'posts_per_page'` number, use `-1` to retrieve all the comics.
+Change `'DESC'` to `'ASC'` if you want the comics to appear in chronological order, starting from the first.

 `archive-titles.php`
 This template call all comics episodes but will only display their titles, in ascending order.
 It’s basically a single row of titles, grouped by stories.